Students and faculty members led by the Institute for Business and Information Technology offer free digital services to businesses and organizations

 How does a salon and spa keep its lights on during a global pandemic?
 That’s the question that faced Susan Pilate, owner of Pure Eco-Wellness Salon & Spa, earlier this year when Pennsylvania was forced to shut down in response to COVID-19.

-Through the SBDC, Pure Eco-Wellness Salon & Spa, located in Yardley, Pa., was put in touch with Temple University’s Institute for Business and Information Technology (IBIT), which has been providing free digital services to small businesses and nonprofits affected by COVID-19.
+Pure Eco-Wellness Salon & Spa, located in Yardley, Pa., was put in touch with Temple University’s Institute for Business and Information Technology (IBIT), which has been providing free digital services to small businesses and nonprofits affected by COVID-19.
 Some of the key digital services IBIT is offering include website design, adding a digital storefront, setting up an e-commerce store and more.

 While the projects are overseen by IBIT’s Flanagan, who brings considerable industry and academic experience to them, they are led by students.